joshbegley/nyt-latest/README.md

 `Entries for the week of Sept.
 26, 2022.`\
 https://nytimes.com/2022/10/01/crosswords/spelling-bee-diary.html?searchResultPosition=9

-**Broken glass, blown-out tires and a crater show the violence of a deadly attack on a civilian convoy.**\
+**Broken glass, blown-out tires and a crater show the violence of a deadly attack in Zaporizhzhia.**\
-`The strike hit a convoy of people fleeing fighting in Zaporizhzhia Province, killing at least 30.`\
+`The strike hit a convoy of people fleeing fighting, killing at least 30.`\
 https://nytimes.com/2022/10/01/world/europe/zaporizhzhia-strike.html?searchResultPosition=10